Joint analysis of reactor and accelerator CE$\nu$NS data on germanium: implications for the Standard Model and nuclear physics: Anaysis of data

 Here, $d N_{\nu_{\ell}}/d E$ is the neutrino flux, $T_{\text{nr}}$ is the reconstructed nuclear recoil kinetic energy, $T'_{\text{nr}}$ is the true nuclear recoil kinetic energy, $A(T_{\text{nr}})$ is the energy-dependent detector efficiency~\cite{COHERENT:2025vuz}, $R(T_{\rm{nr}},T_{\rm{nr}}')$ is the energy resolution~\cite{COHERENT:2025vuz}, $T^{\prime\text{max}}_{\text{nr}} \simeq 2 E_{\text{max}}^2 / M$, $E_{\text{max}} = m_\mu/2 \sim 52.8$~MeV, $E_{\text{min}}(T'_{\text{nr}}) \simeq \sqrt{MT'_\text{nr}/2}$, $m_\mu$ being the muon mass, and $N_T$ is the number of target atoms in the detector per unit mass.
 It is important to consider that the energy actually observed in the detector is the electron-equivalent recoil energy $T_{e}$, which is transformed into the nuclear recoil energy $T_{\mathrm{nr}}$ in the \cenns rate by inverting the relation

-where $f_{Q}$ is the quenching factor.
-For the latter, we adopt the Lindhard model~\cite{Lindhard_theo} with $k = 0.162 \pm 0.004$~\cite{Bonhomme:2022lcz}, as used in the reactor data analysis.
+Here $f_Q$ is the quenching factor, whose dependence on the recoil energy is still being actively investigated.
+A precise understanding of its behaviour is essential for interpreting experimental results~\cite{Colaresi:2022obx,AtzoriCorona:2023ais}, with important consequences for the extraction of SM and beyond parameters~\cite{Li:2025pfw}.
+In this work we adopt the Lindhard model~\cite{Lindhard_theo} with $k = 0.162 \pm 0.004$ as measured by the CONUS Collaboration~\cite{Bonhomme:2022lcz}.
 Accounting for the time structure of the COHERENT data is crucial for distinguishing between the different neutrino components.
 We extract the arrival-time distribution of the different neutrino components from Ref.~\cite{M7Germanio}, and incorporate the timing information by dividing the theoretical CE$\nu$NS event numbers $N^{\text{CE}\nu\text{NS}}_i$ in Eq.~\eqref{N_cevns} into time bins of $4\;\mu\text{s}$.
 This yields $N^{\text{CE}\nu\text{NS}}_{ij}$, where $i$ and $j$ label the energy and time bins, respectively.
 To compare the prediction with the data, we perform a simultaneous fit of beam-on (ON) and beam-off (OFF) data by using the least-squares function~\cite{COHERENT:2025vuz}

 where

 and